Syndelis/ode-designer-rs/README.md

 # ODE-Designer

+> [!IMPORTANT]
+> This repository has been moved to the Federal University of São João Del-Rei's organization, here: https://github.com/ufsj-dcomp/ode-designer-rs

 ## Introduction

 Below are the description of the software, how to install it, and a brief introduction on how to use it.